Our Outreach Projects

 St. Mark's Meal Program

-Volunteer teams of 4 or 5 people set up, cook, serve, wash dishes and clean up at the noontime meal at St. Mark's Soup Kitchen (Center for Community Renewal) on Fridays and Saturdays.
+Volunteer teams of 4 or 5 people set up, cook, serve, wash dishes and clean up at the noontime meal at St. Mark's Soup Kitchen (Center for Community Renewal) on one Friday each month and every Saturday.
 About 100 free meals are served daily to the hungry who visit the kitchen seven days a week.
+Meal preparers and on-site volunteers are needed.

 Community Outreach Group (COG)